-(a) In the event funds from private sources are provided to a public institution of higher education for projects, which exceed five million dollars (\$5,000,000) regulated in this subchapter sufficient to finance at least eighty percent (80%) of the estimated cost of the proposed project, excluding the cost of land, the provisions of this subchapter and of all other provisions of the Arkansas Code Annotated governing construction of public facilities, including, but not limited to, the provisions of §§ 22-9-101 - 22-9-103 and §§ 22-9-201 - 22-9-212 shall not be applicable to such projects, subject to the following:

-(1) The governing board of the public institution of higher education shall have adopted a resolution and procedure setting forth the method by which the architect, engineer, construction manager, contractor, and major subcontractors are to be selected for the project.
+- (a) In the event funds from private sources are provided to a public institution of higher education for projects, which exceed five million dollars (\$5,000,000) regulated in this subchapter sufficient to finance at least eighty percent (80%) of the estimated cost of the proposed project, excluding the cost of land, the provisions of this subchapter and of all other provisions of the Arkansas Code Annotated governing construction of public facilities, including, but not limited to, the provisions of §§ 22-9-101 22-9-103 and §§ 22-9-201 22-9-212 shall not be applicable to such projects, subject to the following: - (1) The governing board of the public institution of higher education shall have adopted a resolution and procedure setting forth the method by which the architect, engineer, construction manager, contractor, and major subcontractors are to be selected for the project.
 The procedure shall include by appropriate public notice and solicitation the opportunity for qualified, licensed professionals to submit proposals and shall assure the design and completion of the project in an expeditious manner while adhering to high standards of design and construction quality.
 Such procedures shall require a payment and performance bond in an amount determined by the governing board and shall provide for the manner in which the construction shall be managed and supervised.
-In selecting a contractor and other professionals for the projects, the governing board shall consider the experience of the person or firm in constructing similar projects, the record of the person or firm in timely complete the project within the time and to the specifications set by the governing board.
+In selecting a contractor and other professionals for the projects, the governing board shall consider the experience of the person or firm in constructing similar projects, the record of the person or firm in timely completion of such projects and other similar matters to assure that the person or firm will complete the project within the time and to the specifications set by the governing board.